 Want more information on the collection process and how you can fight back with your creditors?
 Then download my free book, The Biggest Secrets Your Creditors Don't Want You to Know.
 Become empowered and protect your rights!

-If you live in southern New Jersey and want a lawyer to represent you against your creditors, call my office at 856-432-4113 or contact me through this site to schedule an appointment to come in.
+If you live in southern New Jersey, have a creditor suing you for $8,000 or more, and want a lawyer to represent you against their claim, call my office at 856-432-4113 or contact me through this site to schedule an appointment to come in.
 I have represented creditors for many years and am familiar with the collection industry and how it ticks.
 Put my experience to work for you!

 If your debt situation goes beyond one or two creditors, however, and you are wondering whether you need a solution to a bigger problem, then download my free book, Am I In Too Deep?
 A Guide to Knowing When You Need to File Bankruptcy in New Jersey to find out if bankruptcy might be the solution.